 Once you have identified the area, it has to be excavated down about eight inches.
 From there, you’d add about five inches of crushed gravel that must be mechanically tamped in place.
 A sand base comes next and pavers are set on top of that.
 Installing a paver patio the right way takes time and careful attention to detail, but the result can be a low-maintenance recreational space that will last a lifetime.

-And whether you choose to go with a concrete or paver patio, you’ll find that creating an exterior living area not only gives you a great place to be when the weather is nice, but also provides an attractive selling point when it comes time to put your home on the market.
+And whether you choose to go with a concrete or paver patio, you’ll find that creating an exterior living area not only gives you a great place to be when the weather is nice, or well into the fall when you add a simple, cheap fire pit, but also provides an attractive selling point when it comes time to put your home on the market.